Jodie Brett: Early life

-Club
+Career

 Chelsea

 As a member of Chelsea Centre of Excellence Under 17's, Brett was part of the team that won the League and FA Cup in May 2012.
-Through the course of her time with the Chelsea first team, Brett would see intermittent playing time making 16 appearances in 3 season and scoring twice.

 Bristol City

 Looking for more playing time, Brett joined Bristol City on a long-term loan from Chelsea ahead of the 2016 season.
 Brett would register 20 appearances and scoring 3 goals contributing to Bristol's promotion to FA WSL 1.
 The loan-deal was subsequently extended through the 2017 Spring Series.

 Everton

 In July 2017, Brett transferred to Everton on a two-year deal.

 Brighton & Hove Albion

-On 26th July 2018, aged 22, Brett signed for Albion for an undisclosed fee.
+On 26 July 2018, Brett was announced at Brighton & Hove Albion on a permanent transfer.

 Early into the 2018-19 season, Brett suffered a severe foot injury which required specialist operative treatment.
 The procedure was not successful.

-Brett underwent subsequent remedial operations which precluded her participation in the 2019-20 and 2020-21 seasons.
+Brett underwent subsequent remedial operations which precluded her participation in the 2019–20 and 2020-21 seasons.

-On 29th May 2021, at the age of 25, Brett announced her retirement from professional football due to injury.
+On 29 May 2021, at the age of 25, Brett announced her retirement from professional football due to injury.